rwanwork/Pre-Pair/README.md

 Version
 -------

 Changes to this software are recorded in the file ChangeLog up until August 2009.
-Since moving the source code to GitHub on January 31, 2021, any changes are recorded in the repository's history.
+Up until that time, the source code was kept as a tar ball on my homepage.
+It was recently moved to GitHub on January 31, 2021.
+Any changes are recorded in the repository's history.

 Copyright and License